For the Canadian Evaluation Society – National Capital Chapter

-- Elections of Directors shall be held in May of each fiscal year.
+- Regular Elections of Directors shall be held in May of each fiscal year.
+The Board of Directors may delay Regular Elections once, for 20 days, in the event that an insufficient number of nominations are submitted to fill vacancies.
 Terms of office cover the period between July 1st and June 30th.
 Directors are elected for a three (3) year term and one-third of the Directors shall stand for election every year.

 - Election for the Board of Directors shall be from amongst nominated candidates who must be members of the Chapter.